 On 12 June 2022, the Board of Directors unanimously approved the sale of the Group's proportionate share in its investment in White Square.
 On 3 July 2022, an agreement was executed and the Group sold to Mr. Ibrahim Rashid Al-Mohannadi, joint venture partner, its investment share amounting to QR 45,000 which is collectible in instalments.
-The Group received post - dated cheques in which QR 20,000 was already collected during year 2022 and the remaining balance of QR 25,000 which is due in year 2023 is recognized as part of "Trade and other receivables - notes receivables" account (Note 5).
+The Group received post - dated cheques in which QR 20,000 was already collected during year 2022 and the remaining balance of QR 24,481 (2022: QR 25,000) is recognized as part of "Trade and other receivables - notes receivables" account (Note 5).